Glyphs

 Groups

 By default, child objects will be created as children of the primary GameObject.
 However, for some layouts, you may want to group child objects.
 The group1 and group2 fields allow you specify Transforms which will be used as the parents for child objects.
-Most child objects will be displayed under group1, however, if you are querying for an Axis-type Action, Full Action Range, and it finds a separate binding for each pole of the axis, the glyphs/text for the negative pole will be displayed in group1 and the glyphs/text for the positive pole will be displayed in group2.
+Most child objects will be displayed under group1, however, if you are querying for a single Axis-type Action, Full Action Range, and it finds a separate binding for each pole of the axis, the glyphs/text for the negative pole will be displayed in group1 and the glyphs/text for the positive pole will be displayed in group2.
+For a two Action query, if multiple glyphs are returned, the glyphs bound to the first Action will be instantiated under group1 and the glyphs bound to the second Action will be instantiated under group2.
+If a single glyph is returned, it will be instantiated under group1.

 While this is probably a very rare scenario, the most likely use case for this would be in the case of keyboard bindings with modifier keys.
 For example, if you have bindings to two poles of an Action, Ctrl + A, Ctrl + S, you can stack these groups of horizontal elements vertically to save horizontal space.
 You would do this by placing a VerticalLayoutGroup component on the primary GameObject, then create two child GameObjects, Group1 and Group2, then on each Group, add a HorizontalLayoutGroup component.